-BREAKING: Panic as gunmen storm palace, Kidnap Ebonyi Monarch
+Breaking: Panic as gunmen storm palace, kidnap Ebonyi monarch

 The abductors, Legit.ng gathered, have not made contact with his family members.

-A stakeholder in the community, who pleaded for anonymity, confirmed the incident in Abakaliki.
+A stakeholder in the community, who pleaded for anonymity, confirmed the incident in Abakaliki, Premium Times also reported.

-He added that the abductors of the royal father were yet to contact the family as of Thursday morning.
+He added that the abductors of the royal father were yet to contact the family as of Thursday morning, June 23.

 The source said: